ergochat/ergo/docs/MANUAL.md

 ### +Z - TLS

 This mode is automatically set if you're connecting using SSL/TLS.
 There's no way to set this yourself, and it's automatically set or not set when you connect to the server.

+### +T - No CTCPs

+If this mode is set, you will not recieve CTCP messages.

+To set this mode on yourself:

+    /mode dan +T

+To unset this mode and recieve CTCP messages:

+    /mode dan -T

 ## Channel Modes